Jamie MacDonald (album): Release and promotion

 In November 2024, Capitol Christian Music Group announced that they had signed MacDonald to their roster, following her work with other various musicians, such as Anne Wilson, Danny Gokey, and Zach Williams, as a background vocalist.
 With the announcement, it was also announced that MacDonald's major label debut, "A Million Chances", would be released as a promotional single on November 15, 2024.
 The promotional single was made available for preorder.
 With its release, the song was supported with a music video.
 "A Million Chances" was written by MacDonald, Davis, and Early, while Early produced.

 The song "Desperate" was released on January 3, 2025, as the second single from Jamie MacDonald.
 The song was inspired, in part, by the death of MacDonald's father, alongside what MacDonald described as, "several ongoing life situations that were weighing heavy on our hearts but completely out of our control".
 On June 6, 2025, an extended single was released, featuring four remixed or alternate recordings of the song.
 A rendition of the song, featuring Lauren Daigle, was released on July 11, 2025.
 Both the original and Lauren Daigle versions of the song were supported by the release of a music video.
 The song was written by MacDonald, Gamble, and Sapp, while Sapp produced.

 On March 21, 2025, "Who He Is" was released as the second promotional single from the album.
 It was supported by a lyric video.
 The song was written MacDonald, Holt, and Davis, while Davis produced.

-The fourth, and final single of the album, "Left It in the River", was released on July 18, 2025.
+The fourth single of the album, "Left It in the River", was released on July 18, 2025.
 Before being made available digital download and streaming formats on July 31, 2025, the song was released to Christian radio in the United States.
 It was premiered with a live performance to K-Love radio stations.
 A live acoustic version of the song was released on July 31, 2025.
 Music videos were released in support of both the original and live acoustic versions of the song.
 The song was written by MacDonald, Wedgeworth, and Gamble, while Aaron Robertson produced.

 On October 24, 2025, "You Can't Take My Song" was released as a promotional single.
 It was written by MacDonald, Winkley, and Jackson, while Winkley produced.
 The song was also supported by a lyric video.

-"My Family" was released on November 14, 2025, as the album's fourth promotional single.
+Alongside the song's release, MacDonald's album was announced.
+"My Family" was released on November 14, 2025, as the album's fourth and final promotional single.
+Upon the release of the album, a music video was released for "Won't Let Go".
+On March 9, 2026, the song "Ain't No Way" was released as a single.

+Touring

+On December 5, 2025, MacDonald announced that she would be embarking on the Left It in the River Tour with Taylor Hill, which would visit eight locations in the United States and last from February 19 to March 1, 2026.